rahulgopinath/rahulgopinath.github.io/index.md

 My work covers the last three, in five parts that build on one another:

 * **What remains?** After a test campaign ends, how many faults are still there?
-* **Can we trust the measurement?** Is our estimate of test quality itself sound?
+* **Can we trust the measurement?** Is our estimate of software test quality, (and hence software that it tests) sound?
 * **How do we provoke the failures?** Reaching a fault requires inputs the system will accept, whether we are testing or attacking.
-* **How do we diagnose one?** A failure report is only useful if someone can act on it.
+* **How do we diagnose one?** A failure report is only useful if we can act on it.
-* **What if the damage is already done?** Corrupted data has to be recovered, not discarded.
+* **What if the damage is already done?** Corrupted data has to be recovered.

 <h3>Estimating what remains</h3>

 The oldest question in software reliability is when to stop.
 Classical software reliability growth models answer it by fitting a curve to the arrival of failures over time and extrapolating to the faults not yet seen.
-My group approaches the same question from a different direction, borrowing from ecology:
+A more recent proposal borrows from ecology:
 *species richness estimation*,
-which infers how many species exist in a population from how often each one has been observed.
-Coverage elements and killable faults behave, statistically, much like species.
+which infers how many species exist in a population from how often each one has been observed, treating coverage elements and killable faults as the species.

+My interest is in whether these methods actually hold up.
+The field proposes metrics considerably faster than it validates them, and a reliability estimate that is wrong does more damage than no estimate at all, because someone will act on it.
+Many of my findings here have been negative, and my focus has been on establishing the credibility (or lack of credibility) these metrics.

 The thread starts with a result on residual defects.
-We were the first, and to date the only ones, to find evidence that mutation score and coverage are inversely related to the *residual defect density* of a program
+We were the first, and to date the only ones, to find evidence that mutation score (injected fault detection score) and coverage are inversely related to the
+*residual defect density* of a program
 [(FSE 2016)](/publications/2016/11/13/fse-can/):
 the number of live mutants remaining is related to the number of real bugs remaining.

-We then asked whether richness estimators could count the *killable* mutants in a program directly.
+We then asked whether richness estimators could count the *killable* mutants (injected faults) in a program directly.
-Across twelve frequency-based models and ten mature projects, they could not — the estimators lacked the predictive power to be useful [(ESEM 2024)](/publications/2024/06/20/empirical-evaluation/).
+Across twelve frequency-based models and ten mature projects, they could not.
+The estimators lacked the predictive power to be useful [(ESEM 2024)](/publications/2024/06/20/empirical-evaluation/).
-A negative result, but a load-bearing one: it told us the difficulty lies in the sampling process, not the estimator.
+While it is a negative result, it is impactful, as it told us the difficulty lies in the sampling process.

 Applied to coverage, the problem is harder still, because there is no ground truth to check an estimate against.